wilsonzlin/mydns/README.md

 systemctl daemon-reload
 ```

+## Security

+While upstream DNS queries are made over TLS, MyDNS itself does not itself serve DNS-over-TLS queries, and as such should only be used inside a private network or on a local machine to avoid exposing DNS queries.

+The admin portal is not password protected, and is accessible to anyone on the same network unencrypted.

+It's strongly disadvised to place MyDNS on a public server and use it over the Internet.
+If this is a requirement, a setup like [Skyhole](https://github.com/wilsonzlin/skyhole) with an authentication layer over the admin portal can be used to ensure secure and private communications and control.

 ## Troubleshooting

 ### Devices and clients using MyDNS as the DNS resolver can't connect to the Internet